Claire Coffey, PhD

 01

-Responsible & explainable AI for health
+Responsible AI for preventive health

 02